CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 In this deployment, you can perform segmentation in one of two ways:

 - Use [VRF ]({{<ref "/cumulus-linux-43/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF" >}}) (depending on the scale and design).
-- Use [802.1x Dynamic ACL (DACL) ]({{<ref "/cumulus-linux-43/Layer-1-and-Switch-Ports/802.1X-Interfaces.md#dynamic-acls" >}}) with a NAC.
-This option is more suitable and scalable in this design.
-A host joining the network can be authenticated and policies pushed to the access switch through `iptable` rules or an access control list (ACL) to restrict the network resource access of that particular host.
+- Use [802.1x Dynamic ACL (DACL)]({{<ref "/cumulus-linux-43/Layer-1-and-Switch-Ports/802.1X-Interfaces.md#dynamic-acls" >}}) with a NAC.
+This option is more suitable and scalable in this design. `iptables` rules can authenticate a host joining the network and can push policies to the access switch; an access control list (ACL) can restrict the network resource access of that particular host.

 ### EVPN VXLAN

 Layer 3 ECMP-based designs can be further improved to add layer 2 extension across the network.
-As discussed in the [EVPN and VXLAN section](#evpn-and-vxlan), it's possible to realize the reliability and scalability of a layer 3 design and also deliver layer 2 connectivity to devices across access switches and across the layer 3 ECMP network.
+As discussed in the [EVPN and VXLAN section](#evpn-and-vxlan), it is possible to realize the reliability and scalability of a layer 3 design and also deliver layer 2 connectivity to devices across access switches and across the layer 3 ECMP network.
 Cumulus Linux makes EVPN and VXLAN easy to use, especially when combined with a network built using BGP Unnumbered.
 EVPN also uses BGP, so the same protocol seamlessly drives both functions.

 Routing between VLANs in a VXLAN topology presents a few choices.
 For performance and best scalability, symmetric mode with IRB (integrated routing and bridging), is the recommended inter-subnet routing strategy.
 In this mode, routing always occurs at the access switch.
 For inter-subnet traffic local to the switch (or pair), symmetric mode routes the packet at the access switch and the packet takes the optimal path.
-For more information on EVPN symmetric mode, see the documentation [here](/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/#symmetric-routing).
+For more information on EVPN symmetric mode, see the [user guide](/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/#symmetric-routing).

-The design in the figure below prescribes for a VTEP to be configured at every switch in the access and distribution layer.
+The design in the figure below prescribes for configuring a VTEP at every switch in the access and distribution layer.
 Both access layer and distribution layer switches must perform VXLAN encapsulation and decapsulation and support routing in and out of VXLAN tunnels.

 {{<figure src="/images/guides/campus-SingleSite_LargeBuilding-Layer3withVXLAN.jpg" caption="An example modern campus design.
 EVPN VXLAN provides VLAN extension and layer 2 connectivity across the campus.
 Distribution and access layer switches are both VTEPs and perform VXLAN encapsulation for the network.">}}